OctopusDeploy/blog/blog/2021-11/converting-to-tenants-via-api/index.md

 ## Getting started

 To start the conversion process, you create a new project alongside your existing Vet Clinic project.
 Do this by [cloning the existing project](https://octopus.com/docs/projects#clone-a-project).
-The clone allows you to test changes in parallel, without worrying about mishaps disrupting our current project's deployments.
+The clone allows you to test changes in parallel, without worrying about mishaps disrupting your current project's deployments.

 After you're happy with results on the cloned project, remove it and run the conversions scripts on the original project.
 Alternatively, you can move everything to the new, cloned project and eventually retire the original project.